NAGAGroup/Scalix/README.md

 Think of this current version of Scalix as a proof of concept.

+For a more detailed outline of our roadmap, see [ROADMAP.md](ROADMAP.md).

 ## Getting Started

 For the moment, this is a header-only library, but that may change in the future.
 Any program that uses Scalix must be compiled with the nvcc flag `--extended-lambda`.
 The library is written in C++17.
 We have provided a `CMakeLists.txt` file that provides the `scalix` interface library that, when added as a link to a target, will automatically add the